neilstuff/electron-pipe/README.md

 # electron-pipe

-A Petri-Net Editor/Simulator base on Pipe.
+A Petri-Net Editor/Simulator based on Pipe.